 Dental cleanings are important for maintaining healthy teeth and gums.
-But there are different types of cleanings and their corresponding billing code, which may require a different patient payment.\ The information below will help you understand the differences between types of cleanings and the role each can play in the prevention and/or treatment of dental disease.
+But there are different types of cleanings and their corresponding billing codes, which may require a different patient payment.
+The information below will help you understand the differences between types of cleanings and the role each can play in the prevention and/or treatment of dental disease.
 Your dentist will recommend the right cleaning for you.

-Q. What is a prophylaxis - billing code D1110?
+Q. What is a prophylaxis - billing code DIIIO?

 A. A prophylaxis, sometimes called a "regular cleaning," is considered a preventive procedure where the dentist or dental hygienist removes plaque, calculus (tartar) and stains from the teeth.
 The dentist may recommend this procedure at regular intervals, typically twice per year, for patients whose gum health is generally good (healthy gum color and texture, minimal plaque and calculus, and shallow gum pockets around the teeth).
-A regular cleaning may also be appropriate for a patient with a gum condition limited to mild gingivitis (gum inflammation).
+A regular cleaning may also be appropriate for a patient with a gum condition limited to mild gingivitis (gum inflammation) with no other signs of periodontal disease/periodontitis.